ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 | `Expiration`             | `Container`          | `Days` or `Date`                       | `Rule`                   | Limit 1.                                                                                  |
 | `Days`                   | Non-negative integer | None                                   | `Expiration`             | Must be a value greater than 0.                                                           |
 | `Date`                   | Date                 | None                                   | `Expiration`             | Must be in ISO 8601 Format.                            |
+{: caption="Table 13.
+Body of the request schema" caption-side="top"}

 **Syntax**
 {: http}